cipherstash-archive/ruby-client/README.md

 > # !!!
 CURRENT STATUS !!!
 >
-> This client is currently extremely experimental and incomplete.
+> This client is currently in a "late-alpha" state.
-> While we're happy for you to use it, please don't expect everything to work perfectly, nor for all features of other CipherStash clients to be available.
+> While we're happy for you to use it, and most things work, there are a couple of things missing.
+> If something *not* on the list below is broken for you, please [report an issue](https://github.com/cipherstash/ruby-client/issues).
 >
-> At present, the following things should work:
+> At present, the following things are known to not be supported:
 >
-> * Creating a client
-> * Using environment variables to configure the client
+> * Streaming put
-> * Using a profile to configure the client, as long as the cached access token is valid
-> * Federating to AWS to access KMS using an access token
-> * Loading collections created with stash-cli
+> * Interacting with collections or records created with StashJS
-> * Inserting, upserting, and deleting data
-> * Retrieving data by ID that was written by StashRB
-> * Querying data written by StashRB

 # Installation